dominicgaliano/galiano-personal-site/README.md

 ---

+## November 11, 2022

+Today I began the conceptual design phase for my website.
+I started by reading [this article](https://www.hostinger.com/tutorials/web-developer-portfolio) that showcases many different developers's websites.
+I am leaning towards developing a more minimal but artisitc website like the websites of [Keita Yamada](https://p5aholic.me/info/) and [Maxime Bonhomme](https://bonhomme.lol/), However, I am not sure how conducive the React framework is to developing a website these (especially Keita Yamada's).

+I created a quick whiteboard markup of the main page of my website and what it would contain.
+At the momemt, I am planning on having my main page contain my name and four links to the pages: about me, what i'm working on now (blog page), projects, contact.
+I think that I might end up combing the blog page and projects page initially since I don't have many projects to show off.
+At the moment, my website feels like its going to be pretty static, so many choosing React wasn't the best idea.
+If I feel like it later, I might convert this website to a static site and come up with another, more dynamic web app idea!
+In the meantime, however, my next step is to start to develop the basic structure of the website in React!

 ## November 9, 2022

 Today I continued working through the [React tutorial documentation](https://reactjs.org/tutorial/tutorial.html).
 I learned about basic React components, components props, and how a component tells react what to display via the render method using JSX notation.
 Next, I learned how to have a react component respond to a click by including <code>onClick = {() => /_ some code _/}</code> I also learned about how to set a component's state by adding a constructor to the class with the form: